smkatash/smkatash/README.md

 My name is Kany and I have a Master's Degree in Technical Logistics.

-I am currently learning computer programming at 42Heilbronn.
+I am currently studying software engineering at 42Heilbronn.

 ### Languages and Tools: